 11.21.18.x.1 Overview (Motion 55, 21/2015r4)

-DMG sensing types include monostatic, bistatic, multistatic, monostatic sensing with coordination, bistatic sensing with coordination. ..
+DMG sensing types include monostatic, bistatic, multistatic, monostatic sensing with coordination, bistatic sensing with coordination, and passive sensing

+In monostatic sensing the sensing transmitter and the sensing receiver are the same STA.

+In bistatic sensing, the sensing transmitter and the sensing receiver are two distinct STAs.

+In multi-static sensing, the sensing transmitters and the sensing receivers are at least three distinct STAs, for example, one transmitter STA and multiple receiver STAs or one receiver STA and multiple transmitter STAs.

+In passive sensing, the STA receives PPDUs transmitted by one or more STAs that are not necessarily intended for DMG sensing (such as DMG Beacon frames).

 Monostatic sensing with coordination is an extension of monostatic to coordinate monostatic devices.
 Bistatic sensing with coordination is an extension of bistatic type to coordinate multiple sensing responders by one sensing initiator.

 In the monostatic sensing with coordination sensing type, the transmissions of one or more devices that perform monostatic sensing are coordinated by a PCP/AP (Motion 40, 21/1914r0).